aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 Detects writer/reader failover events and reconnects the JDBC connection to the new writer (or another reader) so the application can resume work.
 Uses topology probing.

 - **Compatible with:** Aurora clusters (MySQL, PG), Aurora Global, RDS Multi-AZ DB Clusters.
 Endpoints: cluster writer/reader/custom, instance, RDS Proxy.
-With special config: IP, custom domain.
+With special config: IP, custom domain / CNAME.
 - **Not compatible with:** Single-AZ RDS, community DBs, Limitless shard groups.
 - **Mutually exclusive with:** `failover` (v1), `gdbFailover`, `limitless`.
 - **Common pairings:** `auroraConnectionTracker`, `efm2`, `initialConnection`.
+- :warning: **CNAME / custom domain endpoints require `clusterInstanceHostPattern` (and `clusterId`).** When you connect through a host the driver can't recognize as an RDS endpoint (an IP, or a CNAME / Route 53 alias to a cluster endpoint), it cannot derive per-instance endpoints from the topology.
+Without `clusterInstanceHostPattern` it builds unresolvable instance hostnames (the bare `?` template), so topology discovery never succeeds — on affected versions failover blocks until `failoverTimeoutMs` while holding the borrowed connection (which can drain a connection pool) and then fails with `The request to discover the new topology timed out or was unsuccessful`.
+See §16.3.

 **Parameters** (all optional):